Reuse Shop

 We work to inspire children and young people to get involved and champion reuse and recycling so that they become the norm for everyone, helping schools and communities become stronger, more resilient, and sustainable.

-To find out more or to get involved please contact the Community Engagement Coordinator, Vivien Jones, on 01776 707375 or vivien@reuseshop.org.uk
+To find out more or to get involved please contact us on 01776 707375 or info@reuseshop.org.uk